House of Bourbon: Early Bourbons in France

 Henry granted the Edict of Nantes on 13 April 1598, establishing Catholicism as an official state religion but also granting the Huguenots a measure of religious tolerance and political freedom short of full equality with the practice of Catholicism.
 This compromise ended the religious wars in France.
 That same year the Treaty of Vervins ended the war with Spain, adjusted the Spanish-French border, and resulted in a belated recognition by Spain of Henry as king of France.

-Ably assisted by Maximilien de Béthune, duc de Sully, Henry reduced the land tax known as the taille; promoted agriculture, public works, construction of highways, and the first French canal; started such important industries as the tapestry works of the Gobelins; and intervened in favor of Protestants in the duchies and earldoms along the German frontier.
+Ably assisted by Maximilien de Béthune, Duke of Sully, Henry reduced the land tax known as the taille; promoted agriculture, public works, construction of highways, and the first French canal; started such important industries as the tapestry works of the Gobelins; and intervened in favor of Protestants in the duchies and earldoms along the German frontier.
 This last was to be the cause of his assassination.

 Henry's marriage to Margaret, which had produced no heir, was annulled in 1599, and he married Marie de' Medici, niece of the grand duke of Tuscany.
 A son, Louis, was born to them in 1601.
 Henry IV was assassinated on 14 May 1610 in Paris.
 Louis XIII was only nine years old when he succeeded his father.
 He was to prove a weak ruler; his reign was effectively a series of distinct regimes, depending who held the effective reins of power.
 At first, Marie de' Medici, his mother, served as regent and advanced a pro-Spanish policy.
 To deal with the financial troubles of France, Louis summoned the Estates General in 1614; this would be the last time that body met until the eve of the French Revolution.
 Marie arranged the 1615 marriage of Louis to Anne of Austria, the daughter of King Philip III of Spain.